myriamgoude/bearer-hub/src/content/terms.md

 “**Framework**” means the Open Source Software component provided by Bearer that You use to create Your API Integration hosted on Bearer Platform.

+"**Integration Clients**" means the Open Source Software component installed and hosted by You in Your Properties made available as is by Bearer.

 "**Intellectual Property Rights**" means any unpatented inventions, patent applications, patents, design rights, Documentation, blog content, copyrights, trademarks, Bearer marks, corporate name and trade names, domain name rights, mask work rights, drawings and designs, semiconductor topographies, database rights, domain names, know-how, and other trade secret rights, and all other intellectual property rights, derivatives thereof, in each case whether applied for or not, registered or not, with all the priority rights attached thereto, divisions, continuations, continuations-in-part, renewals, re-issuances and extensions of the forgoing (as applicable) now existing or hereafter filed, issues or acquired, relating to any creations, and all other forms of equivalent protection of creations in force anywhere in the world.

 "**Party**" means either You, the Customer, or Bearer.